zzzprojects/docs/entityframework-extras.net/pages/overview.md

 ## Introduction

-As a web developer, if you have ever worked on enterprise applications using entity framework, many times you need to pass a group of records in stored procedure using user-defined table type.
-But Entity framework does not support user-defined type by default.
+As a web developer, if you have ever worked on enterprise applications using Entity Framework, many times you need to pass a group of records in stored procedure using user-defined table type.
+But Entity Framework does not support user-defined type by default.
 To support user-defined type in entity framework, we can use the EntityFrameworkExtras NuGet package.

 ## What is the User Defined Table Type?